shaheenahmedc/ReadMe/README.md

 INET - Work with Oxford INET, involving sourcing and visualising technological progress, and patent data analysis

-ALEBO_BOTorch - A re-implementation of a high-dimensional Bayesian Optimisation algorithm in BOTorch.
+ALEBO_BOTorch - A re-implementation of a high-dimensional Bayesian Optimisation algorithm in BOTorch

 FIFA card price prediction project - Still in planning